Chart Color Schemes

 Ringwood North hosts an older demographic, ranking in the top quartile nationwide

 The median age in Ringwood North is 43 years, which is higher than Greater Melbourne's average of 37 years and exceeds the national average of 38 years.
-The age profile shows that those aged 65-74 years make up 10.7% of the population, while those aged 25-34 years comprise 7.5%.
-Between 2021 and the present, the percentage of people aged 75-84 has increased from 6.8% to 7.8%, while the 25-34 age group has decreased from 9.0% to 7.5%.
-Additionally, the 55-64 age group has dropped from 13.5% to 12.3%.
+The age profile shows that those aged 65-74 years make up 10.7% of the population, while those aged 25-34 years comprise only 7.5%.
+Between 2021 and present, the percentage of people aged 75-84 has increased from 6.8% to 7.8%, while the 25-34 age group has decreased from 9.0% to 7.5%, and the 55-64 age group has dropped from 13.5% to 12.3%.
 By 2041, demographic projections indicate significant shifts in Ringwood North's age structure.
-The number of people aged 85 and above is projected to rise substantially, increasing by 233 individuals (98%) from 239 to 473.
-Notably, the combined age groups of 65 and above will account for 71% of total population growth, reflecting the area's aging demographic profile.
+The number of people aged 85+ is projected to rise substantially, increasing by 233 individuals (98%) from 239 to 473.
+Notably, the combined age groups of 65+ will account for 71% of total population growth, reflecting the area's aging demographic profile.
 Conversely, the 25-34 and 0-4 age cohorts are expected to experience population declines.